Notes on the Geography of The United Kingdom: London 2: Royal Docks

-The old basin system was hopelessly obsolete by the mid-19th century.
-What would replace it?
+The old basin docks were inadequate by the mid-19th century.
+What would replace them?

 A waterside view of the Victoria Dock, built in 1855 by the Victoria Dock Company but purchased in 1864 by the London and St. Katharine Dock Company, the same company that went on to build the Albert Dock in the 1870s.
 There are 94 acres of water in the Victoria Dock alone.
 The cranes, merely decorative now, were added in 1962.